The Facts About Dosing CBD

 If you imagine the endocannabinoid system and the fact that it can have deficiencies just like any other body system … then it makes sense that my dog, who’s older, will have more deficiencies than my younger dog.
 And this is why he needs a lot more medicine to be calm in the storms than she does.

 However, it’s not just age that may affect your dog’s endocannabinoid system.
-Some dogs are born with deficiencies and some are sicker or freaked out about a loud noise or situation.
+Some dogs are born with deficiencies and some are freaked out about a loud noise or situation.
 It all really comes down to their unique traits and stressors, just like us.

 How To Figure Out The Right CBD Dose For Your Pet

 Ok, so now that you know dosing isn’t black and white, let’s review how to figure out your pet’s dose.